SohamDev1404/Split-Wise/README.md

 - **Data Validation**: Comprehensive input validation and error handling
 - **Real-time Updates**: Live dashboard with expense statistics

-### Settlement Logic
-The application uses a greedy algorithm to minimize the number of transactions needed to settle all balances:
-1. Calculate each person's net balance (total paid - total owed)
-2. Separate creditors (positive balance) and debtors (negative balance)
-3. Match the largest creditor with the largest debtor
-4. Settle the minimum of their absolute balances
-5. Repeat until all balances are settled

 ## 🛠️ Tech Stack

 - **Backend**: Node.js with Express.js